Welcome back to Class 3! I hope you have all had a relaxing Easter break.

 It is expected that all children read on a daily basis and their Reading Records to be kept up to date.
-I teach Guided reading daily, to promote reading for comprehension, focussing on skills such as inference, deduction and understanding.
+I teach Guided reading daily, to promote reading for comprehension, focusing closely on skills such as inference, deduction and understanding.
 This time will also be used to build grammar confidence using textual clues.
 Children will be asked to think about the meaning of new words, find different linguistic features such as prefixes/suffixes, verbs etc. and to think about the effect of the word choice in the text.

 Spellings will be given weekly on a Monday, and will be tested the following Monday.
 I will ensure that copies of the spellings are on the homework letter too, so that if the children forget to take their books home these will still be available.

 Some areas of maths we will be covering in this half term will include: properties of number (squares, cubes, primes and factors) to increase our confidence with manipulating numbers; and mental methods of multiplication (linked to times table confidence).We will continue to promote a mastery approach encouraging fluency in mathematical understanding and independent problem solving rather than rote learning for tests.
 We will develop skills such as visualisation, questioning, mental strategies and pattern recognition.

 Children need to have a P.E kit in school at all times – both indoors and outdoors.
-This half term the children will have P.E on a Wednesday afternoon with me and we will be focussing on games and a Thursday afternoon with Junior Jam.
+This half term the children will have P.E on a Wednesday afternoon with me and we will be focussing on athletics and a Thursday afternoon with Junior Jam.